enixdark/infrastructure-as-code-workshop/labs/01-iac/07-destroying-your-infrastructure.md

 ## Step 2 &mdash;  Remove the Stack

-The AWS resources for this stack have been destroyed.
-Per the message printed at the end, however, the stack itself, however, is still known to Pulumi.
+The Azure resources for this stack have been destroyed.
+Per the message printed at the end, however, the stack itself is still known to Pulumi.
 This means all past history is still available and you can perform subsequent updates on this stack.

 Now, fully remove the stack and all history: